alexgrigoras/mendelmax_1.5_x_axis/README.md

 	- changed the filament sensor to Duet3D filament monitor
 	- changed P.I.N.D.A. probe to SN04-N Inductive Proximity Sensor (5mm)
 	- changed square nuts and threaded inserts to hexagonal nuts (M3)
+	- modified the turbine fan mount to be stronger and have ties support

 ## License
 The MIT License.